makzimi/MaterialShowcaseView/README.md

 # MaterialShowcaseView
 A Material Design themed ShowcaseView for Android

+This is a fork of deano2390/MaterialShowcaseView labrary with additional click through view feature.
+This means that you can click on shape target and perform action like you click through showcaseview.

 This library is heavily inspired by the original [ShowcaseView library][1].

 Since Google introduced the Material design philosophy I have seen quite a few apps with a nice clean, flat showcase view (the Youtube app is a good example).
 The only library out there however is the [original one][1].
 This was a great library for a long time but the theming is now looking a bit dated.